ubco-cmps/data301_course/notes/week08/test.md

-# Bonus Test 2
+# Test 2

-You will find Bonus Test 2 on Canvas.
+You will find Test 2 on Canvas.

 Here are some **sample** topics that may be tested (this is not the exhaustive list).